nlohmann/json/README.md

 - [Patrik Huber](https://github.com/patrikhuber) fixed links in the README file.
 - [johnfb](https://github.com/johnfb) found a bug in the implementation of CBOR's indefinite length strings.
 - [Paul Fultz II](https://github.com/pfultz2) added a note on the cget package manager.
+- [Wilson Lin](https://github.com/wla80) made the integration section of the README more concise.

 Thanks a lot for helping out!
 Please [let me know](mailto:mail@nlohmann.me) if I forgot someone.